 Rebecca, I know how deeply wounded you were.
 How you strived for years to climb out of the depths of your despair.
 Or, as Styron calls it, “despair beyond despair.”
 To the casual observer you were doing a good job of it.
 There were days when you’d find relief.
 Kick depression’s ass.
 You’d rise and function, put on make-up, color your hair, take Milo to the dog park, have a friendly conversation with a stranger.

 You and I would chat on the phone and crack each other up with our wicked humor and sarcasm.
 But I know the relief, when it could be found, was only temporary for you.
 You’d tell me that your vision was colorless, gray.
 Your bodily pain, unbearable.
 And that the weight, the heavy cloud, was on top of you again.
 “The gray drizzle of horror induced by depression,” as Styron calls it.

 You’d tell me that you were exhausted, but that you would try and muddle through the day—“I’ll feel better after a nap,” you’d say.
 You’d tell me how the unrelenting torment had kept you awake all night, and that you had watched movies to pass the time until morning came.
 And that you’d try again to muddle through…to chat, to laugh, to put on make-up, to take Milo to the dog park…to escape the grip of depression and find your way out of your misery.

-It is January 28, 2014, one year since your death.
-I have spent this morning combing once again through the pages of Darkness Visible, searching for the right words to send you—on your way.
+It is January 28, 2023, ten years since your death.
+I think of you often.
+And will remember you always.
+I’ve combed through the pages of Darkness Visible, searching for the right words to send you—on your way.